Configuring Services

 Different Kubernetes Config Per Release Channel

-If you need to customize Kubernetes configs per release channel beyond namespaces and environment variables, the easiest way is to use template variables with subPath
+If you need to customize Kubernetes configs per Release Channel beyond namespaces and environment variables, the easiest way is to use template variables with subPath

 .
 For example: